The Harshness of Reality

 So even with all of my financial burdens looming over my head, I refuse to forget all the fun times I have had and adventure will always be waiting for me to take the next step.

 I will always be looking for that one opportunity, that one moment that I alone can capture for the world to see.
-There is so much more in Taft and I will find it.
+There is so much more Taft has to offer and I will find it.